 MaterialsAll floral materials and sundries provided.
 List of safety equipment and books that need to be purchased by students will be distributed to students early in the course.

 Entrance RequirementsApprentices must be employed in the floristry industry.
-There are no prerequisites for non-apprenticeship students but it is recommended you have completed the Certificate II in Floristry (Assistant)
+There are no prerequisites for non-apprenticeship students.

 Pathways to further studySuccessful completion of the Certificate III in Floristry may lead into the further study in Floristry or Horticulture courses with us, or speak with an ECA about what we have to offer